Residential Wiring Best Practices

 In Part One I discussed knob and tube wiring and the potential problems and issues that may arise if your home still contains legacy knob and tube.
 Perhaps your home still contains knob and tube, or you are considering remodeling or planning new construction.
-In this article I will explain current options and residential wiring best practices.
-I will also explain the pros and cons for the two most popular wiring types, Romex and BX, and why I ALWAYS use BX in any new wiring I install myself, and insist it be used in any project in which I am managing or consulting.
+In this article, I will explain current options and residential wiring best practices.
+I will also explain the pros and cons for the two most popular wiring types, Romex and BX, and why I ALWAYS use BX in any new wiring I install myself and insist it is used in any project in which I am managing or consulting.

 Since the 1960s, Knob and Tube has not met current electrical code thus any renovations or new construction built in the last 50 years should contain more modern wiring.

 Today, residential construction primarily uses three types of wiring, Non-Metallic (NM) cable being the most common; followed by BX (also know as Armor Clad, or Flexible Metal Conduit), and individual conductors run inside conduit.

 1) NM Cable: Non-metallic cable is a composite cable consisting of 1 or more “hot” conductors, a neutral conductor, and a ground wire.
 All the conductors are individually insulated and the entire bundle is sheathed in PVC plastic to make a nice, neat package.

 NM cable is flexible, heat & fire resistant, easy to install, and relatively inexpensive.